 The route of the road trip Sognefjellet runs along part of the Sognefjord, so you really haven’t seen the whole fjord yet.
-The Sognefjord is a total of 204 kilometers long, making it the longest fjord in Norway.
+The Sognefjord is a total of 126 miles (204 kilometers) long, making it the longest fjord in Norway.
 It is also one of the longest fjords in the world, there are only 2 fjords longer.
 In and around the Sognefjord you can enjoy the beautiful nature and there are many places of interest.

 Visit the Aurlandsfjord and Flåm

 The Aurlandsfjord is a side arm of the Sognefjord and is close to the Sognefjellet.
 The fjord is a tourist attraction and every year hundreds of thousands of tourists come to the village of Flåm in particular.
 The Flåmsbana, the famous railway to Myrdal, departs from the village.
 The train travels on one of the steepest train routes in the world and climbs a total of 866 meters.
 Along the way you pass the diverse Norwegian landscape, through special tunnels and past the famous 225 meter high waterfall Kjosfossen.